 Senior lecturer and programme leader, Te Rewa O Puanga - the School of Music and Creative Media Production

 Dr. Oli Wilson undertakes research in recording and production, ethnomusicology and popular music studies.
 His main area of research concerns the impact new digital and communication technologies have on music culture in indigenous communities.
 He has undertaken extensive research on the recording industry in Papua New Guinea, and has published on New Zealand and Australian popular music.
 He is the current co-editor of the journal Perfect Beat: The Asia Pacific Journal of Contemporary Music and Popular Culture.
-He also plays keyboards in the iconic ‘Dunedin Sound’ band The Chills, and regularly performs around New Zealand and overseas.
+He also plays keyboards in the iconic New Zealand band The Chills, and regularly performs in New Zealand and overseas.

 Popular music studies, ethnomusicology, critical music studies, ethnographic research methods, recording and production research, Pacific studies.